Crowns and Bridges

 Crowns and bridges are one of the most popular restorations we place, with literally millions being worn globally.
 Because of the modern materials available to dentists these days, they’re beautiful, natural-looking, and undetectable.
 We’ve placed hundreds of bridges over the years so you can feel comfortable knowing your restoration will fit well, look amazing, and help you obtain optimal nutrition.

 Adequate time spent with proper maintenance will lead to years of crown and bridge service.
 If you aren’t sure what special techniques your teeth require, schedule an appointment.
-As your dentist in Mumbai, we’re happy to help!
+As your dentist in South Mumbai, we’re happy to help!